“Be anxious for nothing, but in everything by prayer and supplication, with thanksgiving, let your requests be made known to God”

 Anxiety is a sin because it demonstrates a lack of confidence in the sovereignty of God to deal with our concerns.
 It is only after we tie ourselves in knots that we realize apprehension is sin.
 It is a besetting sin to some Christians.
 It enfeebles the soul.
 It ruffles the temper.
 It is a manifestation of mistrust.
 It distracts from communion with God.

 The words “be anxious for nothing” convey three ideas in the original language.

 It is a command.
 It is our responsibility by our volition not to enter into anxiety.

-We are to regularly use our will to not allow fear of uncertainty to envelop us.
+We are to regularly use our will not to allow fear of uncertainty to envelop us.
 We are to stop the habit of constantly worrying.

 Anxiety fear is unacceptable because it fails to place confidence in God about the uncertainties of life.
-There is no reason for a child of God to worry, because God manages his life.
+There is no reason for a child of God to worry because God manages his life.

 Confidence in God displaces insecurity.
-The sin of anxiety closely connects to lack of confidence in God.
+The sin of anxiety closely connects to a lack of confidence in God.
 The more we accept God’s sovereign hand upon the uncertainties of life, the less apprehensive we are about life.
 We are less insecure.
 An insecure person is vulnerable to what others think about them.
-Security in God’s plan for us gives us an independence from what others think about us.
+Security in God’s plan for us gives us independence from what others think about us.
 Do you worry about the tense relationships in your life?
 Have you placed problem people in the hands of God?
 At least you have dealt with one half of the problem—yourself.